Vikram (1986 Tamil film): Plot

 On 15 March, Ashraf Hussain, Francis Adaikalaraj, RD Bohra are convicted and sentenced to 25 years' imprisonment for their involvement in various anti-national activities.
-Being unremorseful, the convicts play Chinese Chequers while the judge sentences them.
-Approaching the escort van, one of the convicts boisterously rebukes boasts to the press of becoming free soon.
+Being unremorseful, the convicts play Chinese checkers while the judge sentences them.
+Approaching the escort van, one of the convicts boisterously boasts to the press of becoming free soon.
 The next day, a nuclear-capable ICBM, Agni Putra, is being dispatched from an unknown location to Satish Dhawan Space Centre, Sriharikota only to be stolen by Sugirtharaja and his henchmen.

 Back in Headquarters, a visibly distraught panel of ministers and military top brass, led by Mr. Rao, chief of the RAW mulls over the dangerous prospects of the missile falling into terrorists' hands and finally picks the now off-duty agent, Commander Arun Kumar Vikram aka Vikram to locate the Agni Putra, with some resentment.
-The Secretary in the office, Thangaraj, eavesdrop on the mission briefing and passes the information to Sugirtharaja about Vikram, who sends a henchman to kill him.
+The Secretary in the office, Thangaraj, eavesdrops on the mission briefing and passes the information to Sugirtharaja, who sends a henchman to kill Vikram.
 The plan fails as Vikram's three-month-pregnant wife, Ambika, accidentally gets shot by the sniper.

 Enraged, Vikram returns to duty and rebukes Rao for the costly leak and deftly exposes Thangaraj.
 After torture, Thangaraj names Sugirtharaja as the mastermind in front of the panel, and jumps to his death without giving further details.
 Desperate to find the missile, which is designed to auto-ignite within 10 days, Rao introduces Vikram to a computer expert Preethi, who knows the design of Agni Putra's on-board computer and its functions.
 Initially annoyed with Vikram's brutal ways, she mellows down eventually.
 Sugirtharaja's henchman destroys all the evidence at Thangaraj's home, before Vikram and Preethi arrive.

 The ensuing chase ends at a cinema theatre, playing a documentary news reel about India-Salamia friendship, where Vikram spots Sugirtharaja.
 Upon investigation, Vikram realises that the Kingdom of Salamia discourages intel-sharing with India.
 With the diplomatic route ruled out, Vikram and Preethi, disguising as folk artists, embark along with a troupe to Salamia, ruled by Sultan.
-Being saved from a snakebite by Vikram, Salamia's princess and Sultan's sister, Inimaasi falls for him.
+After being saved from a snakebite by Vikram, Salamia's princess and Sultan's sister, Inimaasi falls for him.
 Though Preethi is constantly put off by Vikram's arrogance, she falls for him too.